Step 1

 Framing and planning an ERP project

-Whether it's an ERP migration or implementation project, the scoping phase is a crucial stage.
-As with any project, preparation is key: "the beginning is half of everything".
+Whether it's an ERP migration or implementation project, the scoping phase is a crucial step.
+As with any project, preparation remains key: "the beginning is half of everything".

 A) Define your goals